 Risk Description Action to avoid or mitigate risk Risk rating Insufficient resources Capital funding is insufficient to fund the investment required to deliver the Council's strategic objectives.
-Whilst it is impossible to predict with certainty the availability of funding, whether grants or other sources of capital finance, the Capital Strategy does seek to make reasonable assumptions regarding how AII
+Whilst it is impossible to predict with certainty the availability of funding, whether grants or other sources of capital finance, the Capital Strategy does seek to make reasonable assumptions regarding how capital investment AII

 Risk Description Action to avoid or mitigate risk Risk rating

-capital investment might be financed over the medium to long term.
+might be financed over the medium to long term.
 This in turn, helps to prioritise investment.

 Impact of changes in the economy Macro-economic factors, including inflation, interest rates and supply chain issues could impact cost, timing and ultimately the viability of the Capital Programme The Capital Strategy needs to be viewed as part of a suite of documents - Including the Treasury Strategy and the Revenue Budget - that together inform the formulation of the Council's capital programme.
 Risk is a key element of these documents.
 AII

 Likelihood Impact:

 A Very likely I Catastrophic

 B Likely II Major

-C Unlikely III Moderate

-D Rare IV Minor
+C Unlikely D Rare III Moderate IV Minor

+DINAIR I V IVIII IOI

-7. Financial implications
+7. Climate change implications

-7.1.
-The financial implications of this report are fully detailed throughout the accompanying Capital Strategy.
+- 7.1.
+There are no direct climate change implications to this report. - 8.
+Financial implications - 8.1.
+The financial implications of this report are fully detailed throughout the accompanying Capital Strategy. - 9.
+Legal implications - 9.1.

-8. Legal implications

-8.1.
 Local authorities are required by regulation to have regard to the Prudential Code for Capital Finance in Local Authorities (published by the Chartered Institute of Public Finance and Accountancy, CIPFA) when carrying out their duties in England and Wales under Part 1 of the Local Government Act 2003.
 The Prudential Code requires local authorities to: "have in place a capital strategy that sets out the long-term context in which capital expenditure, borrowing and investment decisions are made and gives due consideration to both risk and reward and impact on the achievement of priority outcomes."